odpi/egeria-docs/site/docs/concepts/omag-server.md

     - [Repository Proxy](/concepts/repository-proxy) - acts as an open metadata translator for a third party metadata repository.
 It supports open metadata API calls and translates them to the proprietary APIs of the repository.
 It also translates events from the proprietary repository into open metadata events that flow over the cohort.
     - [Conformance Test Server](/concepts/conformance-test-server) - validates that a member of the cohort is conforming with the open metadata protocols.
 This server is typically only seen in development and test cohorts rather than production.
 - [View Server](/concepts/view-server) - manages specialist services for user interfaces.
-- [Governance server](/concepts/governance-server) - supports the use of metadata in the broader IT landscape.
+- [Governance Server](/concepts/governance-server) - supports the use of metadata in the broader IT landscape.
     - [Engine Host](/concepts/engine-host) - provides a runtime for a specific type of [governance engine](/concepts/governance-engine) that runs [governance services](/concepts/governance-service) to monitor, enhance and govern the open metadata ecosystem.
     - [Integration Daemon](/concepts/integration-daemon) - manages the synchronization of metadata with third party technology that can not call the access services directly.   through the [integration services](/services/omis).
-    - [Data Engine Proxy](/concepts/data-engine-proxy) - supports the capture of metadata from a data engine.
-This includes details of the processing of data that it is doing which is valuable when piecing together lineage.
     - [Lineage Warehouse](/concepts/lineage-warehouse) - Manages the collation of lineage information and maintains it in a format for reporting.
 This includes the state of the lineage at different points in time.

 ## Server connectivity